In 2009, I wrote a post about why I started this website. In that post, I wrote:

-This blog represents my best potential.
+This writing represents my best potential.

 I wrote about the person that I was in 2008 when I began Medicinal Marzipan, how the journey transformed my life – providing me with a home for my belief and fears, and a community to share my thoughts with.